lbormann/darts-hub/README.md

 ### Custom-apps

 Imagine you could start your favorite apps along autodarts-*.
 That is what custom-apps are made for.
 As an example: Add OBS, to stream an autodarts-game.. or trigger a Home-Assistant-hook to turn on your AD-Build.. or just some lights.

+### Specific App-version

+If you would like to stay on specific app-version, create an (empty) file called "my_version" in particular app dir.
+That file will block future app-updates, until you remove the file.

 ## Resources